 Mega Sena is a lottery based in Brazil which can offer jackpots worth over R$100 million.
 It is played every Wednesday and Saturday and you have to select six numbers from 1 to 60 to take part, but the format of the draw is different to many of the world’s other big lotteries.

-This Mega Sena data includes all draws up to and including Saturday 16th February 2019.
-The last Mega Sena draw number was 2125.
+This Mega Sena data includes all draws up to and including Saturday 20th April 2019.
+Chronology is used to distinguish ties.

 Latest 10 Mega Sena Numbers

 |Saturday 20th April 2019|| ||View More Info About This Draw|

 |Wednesday 17th April 2019|| ||View More Info About This Draw|

 |Saturday 13th April 2019|| ||View More Info About This Draw|

 |Wednesday 10th April 2019|| ||View More Info About This Draw|

 |Saturday 6th April 2019|| ||View More Info About This Draw|